 Placing a high value on educational attainment can manifest itself in other ways.
 A growing body of research indicates that a child whose parents model achievement-oriented behaviors (for example, obtaining advanced degrees, reading often and encouraging a solid work ethic) and provide achievement-oriented opportunities (such as trips to the library and after-school enrichment programs) tend to believe that achievement is to be valued and pursued.
 In turn, this belief should lead to the pursuit of higher learning and successful careers.

-In fact, the National Journal study found students from no-degree families who did go to college directly after high school had a difficult time finishing school, a fact that may be attributed to the lack of an education role model.
-Less than 60 percent of students in no-degree families completed their degree, compared with 70 percent of students in one- and two-degree families.
+As noted, the Inside Higher Ed study found students from no-degree families who did go to college directly after high school had a difficult time finishing school, a fact that may be attributed to the lack of an education role model.

 There is also a correlation between parents’ education level and families’ income level.
-According to the National Center for Children in Poverty (NCCP), the less educated a parent is, the more likely the family will be low-income.
-The NCCP study found 86 percent of children with parents who have less than a high school degree live in low-income families, compared with 67 percent of children with parents who have a high school degree (but no college education) and 31 percent of children with at least one parent who has some college education.
+According to the National Center for Children in Poverty (NCCP), the less education a parent has, the more likely the family will be considered “low-income.”
+The NCCP study found 86% of children with parents who have less than a high school degree live in low-income families, compared with 67% of children with parents who have a high school degree (but no college education) and 31% of children with at least one parent who has some college education.

 Another study found low socioeconomic status, in turn, can affect family interactions and lead to behavior problems that can impact children’s academic and intellectual development.
 Additionally, parents who struggle financially tend to grapple with depression, low self-esteem and an inability to cope — which they might pass on to their children.

 More Education Options Than Ever